RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci_part2/step2.md

 `export KUBECONFIG=$HOME/.kube/config`{{execute}}

-**Before testing it, please use the IP address that you got from the OCI Compute instance creation scenario and open the File `/root/.kube/config`{{open}} to change the current value for the hostname of the API Server to point to the IP address of your reverse proxy you've created in the mentioned scenario:**
+**Before testing it, please use the IP address that you got from the OCI Compute instance creation scenario and open the File** `/root/.kube/config`{{open}} **to change the current value for the hostname of the API Server to point to the IP address of your reverse proxy you've created in the mentioned scenario.
+Also change the port from 6443 to 443:**

 ~~~~
 apiVersion: v1